Oil drops amid rising stockpiles and COVID-19 demand concerns

-These moves are deepening concerns about a slow pace of vaccinations in the region, which may delay any economic recovery from the pandemic in one of the hardest-hit areas.
+These moves are deepening concerns about a slow pace of vaccinations in the European Union, which may delay any economic recovery from the pandemic in one of the hardest-hit areas.

 In the United States, stockpiles are also rising because of last month’s “big freeze” which halted refining operations that have taken time to fully return.